-- 1. Copy the certificate from the host computer to the root of the microSD card or the device's internal memory. - 2.
+- 1. Copy the certificate from the host computer to the root of the microSD card or the device's internal memory.
+See Transferring Files on page 49 for information about connecting the device to a host computer and copying files. - 2.
 Go to Settings. - 3.
 Touch Security > Encryption & credentials. - 4.
-Touch Install a certificate. - 5.
-Navigate to the location of the certificate file.
+Touch Install a certificate.

-- 6. Touch the filename of the certificate to install. - 7.
+- 5. Navigate to the location of the certificate file. - 6.
+Touch the filename of the certificate to install. - 7.
 If prompted, enter the password for credential storage.
 If a password has not been set for the credential storage, enter a password for it twice, and then touch OK. - 8.
 If prompted, enter the certificate's password and touch OK. - 9.
 Enter a name for the certificate and in the Credential use drop-down, select VPN and apps or Wi-Fi. - 10.
 Touch OK.